funcompbio/assignment-4/README.md

 look at output of the autograding tests to understand why it has failed, if that was the case.
-This feature provides you with [formative assessment](https://en.wikipedia.org/wiki/Formative_assessment) and to work it it you need to edit your program in the existing file `src/dinuc.py` and leave the rest of the files and directory structure intact.
+This feature provides you with [formative assessment](https://en.wikipedia.org/wiki/Formative_assessment) and to work with it you need to edit your program in the existing file `src/dinuc.py` and leave the rest of the files and directory structure intact.
 Within the file `src/dinuc.py` please follow the instructions written in comments and put your code exactly in the indicated lines.
 The